trmnl-core/services/README.md

 ## Overview

 This repository serves as the home for the M3O platform and as a reference architecture for others.
-Those invited to use the platform will be added to the Community team and have the ability to create and modify services here.
+Those invited to develop the platform will be added to the Community team and have the ability to create and modify services here.

 ## Design